warmsound/crystal-face/README.md

 ## What has been added by me.
 See https://apps.garmin.com/en-US/apps/9fd04d09-8c80-4c81-9257-17cfa0f0081b for what has been added previously by Pixel Pathos

+### 2.14.0
+- "Hide seconds" has been changed from a checkbox to a list with three entries:
+  - Show seconds
+  - Hide seconds when inactive
+  - Always hide seconds

+  Show and Hide seconds behaves like the old toggle but "Hide seconds when inactive" will not display seconds when the watchface is in low power mode (ie, inactive).
+"Memory-In-Pixel" watch consumes energy when a pixel is changed.
+Preventing the seconds to update every secondes can help reduce the energy drawn by the watchface.
+Has no Effect on AMOLED watches.

 ### 2.13.0
 - Added Body Battery as a Goal Meter